Medically reviewed by Drugs.com. Last updated on Dec 14, 2022.

-Naltrexone hydrochloride, an opioid antagonist, is a synthetic congener of oxymorphone with no opioid agonist properties.
+Naltrexone hydrochloride tablets, USP, an opioid antagonist, is a synthetic congener of oxymorphone with no opioid agonist properties.
 Naltrexone differs in structure from oxymorphone in that the methyl group on the nitrogen atom is replaced by a cyclopropylmethyl group.
-Naltrexone hydrochloride is also related to the potent opioid antagonist, naloxone, or n-allylnoroxymorphone, and is designated as: 17-(Cyclopropylmethyl)-4,5α-epoxy-3,14-dihydroxy-morphinan-6-one hydrochloride.
-The structural formula for Naltrexone hydrochloride is shown below:
+Naltrexone hydrochloride is also related to the potent opioid antagonist, naloxone, or n-allylnoroxymorphone.

-Naltrexone hydrochloride tablets USP are available in bisected film-coated tablets containing 50 mg of Naltrexone hydrochloride.
+Naltrexone hydrochloride is a white or almost white powder.
+The hydrochloride salt is freely soluble in water.
+Naltrexone hydrochloride tablets, USP are available as film-coated tablets containing 50 mg of naltrexone hydrochloride.

 Naltrexone - Clinical Pharmacology